 Camping at Wupperman Campground

 Located on the east side of Lake San Cristobal, this county-owned public campground features 31 sites with excellent views of the lake.
 Various site lengths will accommodate RVs and/or tents.
-Water, trash removal, vault toilets, picnic tables, grills and fire grates, dump station.
+Water, trash removal, vault toilets, picnic tables, grills, and fire grates, dump station.
 No electricity.
 Cost is $15 per night.
-Elevation is 9000 feet.
+The elevation is 9000 feet.

 Wildlife Viewing at Lake San Cristobal